Tan-JunWei/NP_1.2_CSS-ASG/CONTRIBUTION.md

 </div>

 > [!IMPORTANT]
-> - Refer to image above.
-Bottom left corner should show `dev` instead of `master` when you're working on a feature (Good practice)
+> - Refer to image above above, bottom left corner should show `dev` instead of `master` when you're working on a feature (Good practice to not work directly on main/master branch)
 > - Remember to `git pull` before you work on your features

 2. Make your changes